Norway women's national football team: The start of the golden years

-Norway continued to win the next year as they beat Sweden again in a final in 1988 FIFA Women's Invitation Tournament, in China.
-In the 1989 Euros Norway made the finals against West Germany, but this time lost 1–4.
-After that loss the coaches resigned, leaving the helm to Even Pellerud.
-Pellerud saw Norway progress to the 1991 FIFA Women's World Cup.
-Before the first official world cup, Norway made it to the fourth (and Norway's third in a row) final of the Euros, where Norway again met Germany.
-Germany won in extra time.
-In the World cup Norway made it to the semifinals, where they lost to the USA.
+Norway beat Sweden again in a final in 1988 FIFA Women's Invitation Tournament, in China.
+At the 1989 Euros, Norway made the finals against West Germany, but lost 1–4.
+After that loss, the coaches resigned, leaving the helm to Even Pellerud, who saw Norway progress to the 1991 FIFA Women's World Cup.
+Before the first official world cup, Norway made it to the fourth (and Norway's third in a row) final of the Euros, where Norway again met Germany, who won in extra time.
+In the World Cup, Norway made it to the finals, where they lost to the United States women's national soccer team.